Kathleen Copeland

 About me

-I also work in a creative way, using images, objects and sandtrays and more, but this is a completely optional way of working.
-I feel that this can be a powerful compliment to talking therapy.
-Sometimes words are difficult, and it’s about finding other accessible ways to express and explore what’s going on in side us.
+I offer quite traditional talking therapy but I can also work in a creative way using colours, images, objects and sand-trays and more.
+I feel that this can be a powerful compliment to talking therapy as sometimes words can be difficult, and, to me, it’s about finding other accessible ways to express, explore and manage what’s going on inside us.

-I have worked with issues such as bereavement, trauma, grief, depression and anxiety, gender issues, PTSD, physical and sexual abuse, adverse childhood experiences, family estrangement, chronic ill health, domestic violence, loss of a child, miscarriage, abortion, suicidal thoughts, people affected by suicide, low self-esteem and self harm.
+Clients who bring issues such as, religious trauma, bereavement, trauma, grief, depression and anxiety, gender issues, PTSD, physical and sexual abuse, adverse childhood experiences, family estrangement, chronic ill health, domestic violence, loss of a child, miscarriage, abortion, suicidal thoughts, people affected by suicide, low self-esteem and self harm.

 I am a HAES and LGBTQ+ friendly Counsellor.

-Please have a look at my website for further details and to contact me via email.
+Please have a look at my website for further details and feel free contact me via email to arrange an introductory phonecall to see if we would work well together.

 Training, qualifications & experience